antoniafeistel/BigData/README.md

 Szenario 9    |                 46,005.46 |            23,898.21 |                 24,688.39
 Szenario 10   |                 46,801.92 |            24,398.25 |                 24,711.19

-The metrics show that the system is still working, when one of the kafka instances fails.
-The consumer client can still receive all the produced data from both partitions beacause of the replication.
+The metrics show that the system is still working, if one of the kafka instances fails.
+The consumer client can still receive all the produced data from both partitions beacause of the data replication.

-The fact that kafka is used can on the other hand be fault tolreant as well.
-This is becoming relevant when espacially the consumer appliation fails.
-After that the data which is send to kafka will not lost and stored until the consumer client recovered himself.
-To increase the tolerance of consumer failures it is also possible to increase the number of conusmer applications.
-Therefore KAFKA has to make sure that the data is send to different consumer instances.
-In case one of these consumers fail.
-Kafka can send these records to other consumers and the whole processing system is still working.
+The fact that kafka is used can on the other hand can be fault tolreant as well.
+This is becoming relevant when espacially the consumer application fails.
+After that, the data which is send to kafka will not be lost and stored until the consumer client recovered himself.
+To increase the tolerance of consumer failures, it is also possible to increase the number of conusmer clients.
+Different consumers can receive data from the kafka cliuster and the whole processing system is still working.

 Even if all consumer clients would fail in a productive environment.
-The data that is send to kafka will not be lost.
+The data that are sent to kafka will not be lost.
 Kakfa stores the batches until the consumer clients are back to receive the stored records.
-Of course there is an increased daley between the fraud detected data on consumer side and the data which has been send by the producer components.
+Of course there is an increased delay between the fraud detected data on consumer side and the data which has been send by the producer components.

 ## Questions & Answers